Health Insurance Premiums

-Knowing that people having diabetes, hypertension or other co-morbidities are exposed to sever COVID-related complication, insurers face a higher risk.
-That is why premium hike has been focused more on policyholders with co-morbidities or for those who smoke as they face a higher health risk against COVID.
+Knowing that people having diabetes, hypertension, or other co-morbidities are exposed to severe COVID-related complications, insurers face a higher risk.
+That is why the premium hike has been focused more on policyholders with co-morbidities or for those who smoke as they face a higher health risk against COVID.

 5. The concept of level premiums in age brackets

 Many insurance companies charge similar premiums to individuals within a particular age bracket.
 This age bracket is usually for a period of 5 years, i.e. 25 to 30 years, 31 to 35 years, etc. So, if you are in one age bracket, your premium might not change for as long as you remain in the same bracket.
 However, insurers might have to adjust their premiums depending on their claim experience and his adjustment is usually done when the age bracket changes.
 So, when you move to the next age bracket, the change in premium might be higher to account for the insurer’s claim experience.

 While COVID has impacted the premium rates of health insurance companies, the above-mentioned factors also have a bearing on the tremendous increase in the premium rates.
 So, the next time that you renew your health insurance plan and find an unusually high amount of premium being charged, know the reasons why the company is asking for a higher premium amount.